 # # #

-The Missouri Invasive Plant Task Force (MoIP) is a resource of Grow Native!—a 19-year-old native plant marketing and education program serving the lower Midwest.
-Grow Native! is administratively housed by the nonprofit Missouri Prairie Foundation.
+The Missouri Invasive Plant Task Force (MoIP) is administered by Grow Native!—a 21-year-old native plant marketing and education program serving the lower Midwest.
+Grow Native! is the native plant marketing and education program of the nonprofit Missouri Prairie Foundation.
 For more information about MoIP, visit www.moinvasives.org, email [email protected] or call 417-299-1794; for more on the Grow Native! program at grownative.org or for more on the Missouri Prairie Foundation visit moprairie.org.